szymonm/pyspark-dataproc-workshop/README.md

 --num-preemptible-workers 0
 ```

-You can also use (graphical UI)[https://console.cloud.google.com/dataproc/clusters].
+You can also use [graphical UI](https://console.cloud.google.com/dataproc/clusters).

 ### Port forwarding